Los Angeles: Climate

 More recently, statewide droughts in California have further strained the city's water security.
 Downtown Los Angeles averages 14.67 in of precipitation annually, mainly occurring between November and March, generally in the form of moderate rain showers, but sometimes as heavy rainfall during winter storms.
 Rainfall is usually higher in the hills and coastal slopes of the mountains because of orographic uplift.
 Summer days are usually rainless.
 Rarely, an incursion of moist air from the south or east can bring brief thunderstorms in late summer, especially to the mountains.
 The coast gets slightly less rainfall, while the inland and mountain areas get considerably more.
 Years of average rainfall are rare.
 The usual pattern is a year-to-year variability, with a short string of dry years of 5–10 in rainfall, followed by one or two wet years with more than 20 in.
 Wet years are usually associated with warm water El Niño conditions in the Pacific, dry years with cooler water La Niña episodes.
 A series of rainy days can bring floods to the lowlands and mudslides to the hills, especially after wildfires have denuded the slopes.

-Both freezing temperatures and snowfall are extremely rare in the city basin and along the coast, with the last occurrence of a 32 F reading at the downtown station being January 29, 1979; freezing temperatures occur nearly every year in valley locations while the mountains within city limits typically receive snowfall every winter.
+Both freezing temperatures and snowfall are extremely rare in the city basin and along the coast, with the last occurrence of a 32 F reading at the downtown station being January 29, 1979; freezing temperatures occur nearly every year in valley locations, while the mountains within city limits typically receive snowfall every winter.
 The greatest snowfall recorded in downtown Los Angeles was 2.0 in on January 15, 1932.
 While the most recent snowfall occurred in February 2019, the first snowfall since 1962, with snow falling in areas adjacent to Los Angeles as recently as January 2021.
+Brief, localized instances of hail can occur on rare occasions, but are more common than snowfall.
 At the official downtown station, the highest recorded temperature is 113 F on September 27, 2010, while the lowest is 28 F, on January 4, 1949.
 Within the City of Los Angeles, the highest temperature ever officially recorded is 121 F, on September 6, 2020, at the weather station at Pierce College in the San Fernando Valley neighborhood of Woodland Hills.
 During autumn and winter, Santa Ana winds sometimes bring much warmer and drier conditions to Los Angeles, and raise wildfire risk.